Jeffery Ulmer: Career

+One of the biggest themes in Ulmer's research on death penalty decision making is to explain what U.S. Supreme Court Justice Stephen Breyer called “geographic arbitrariness” in the death penalty.
+Justice Breyer, in Jordan v.
+Mississippi and Evans v.
+Mississippi (585 US 2018) stated: “Geography also plays an important role in determining who is sentenced to death… And that is not simply because some States permit the death penalty while others do not.
+Rather within a death penalty State, the imposition of the death penalty heavily depends on the county in which a defendant is tried.”
+Ulmer and colleagues' research showed great variation across county courts in prosecutors’ willingness to seek the death penalty in eligible cases.
+County prosecutors’ offices also varied in their willingness to reduce death-eligible charges to second- or third-degree murder through plea bargaining.
+Furthermore, local prosecutors react quite differently to the factual presence of specific statutory aggravators.
+This research implies that geographic arbitrariness in the death penalty is in large part endemic to the U.S. death penalty decision making system itself, driven by differences in local prosecutors' decisions and interpretations of cases and law.

 Another topic of Jeffery Ulmer's research in criminology focuses on religion and crime.
-Some of this research integrates the religion-crime relationship with major criminological theories such as differential association/social learning, social and self control.
+Some of this research integrates the religion-crime relationship with major criminological theories such as differential association/social learning, social and self-control.
 Other research examines the role of local religious contexts on crime rates and criminal punishment.
 Some of Ulmer's research has examined the role of local religious contexts in criminal sentencing, religion as a predictor of self control and delinquency, and religion and desistence from marijuana use.
 Other research has focused on the interrelationship between concentrated structural disadvantage (locally concentrated poverty, unemployment, low education, and family disruption), religious contexts and violence rates.
 For example, studies by Ulmer and Casey T. Harris found that traditionally African American Protestant denominations' local church presence has a uniquely protective effect on violent crime.
 The local prevalence of such churches blunts the violent crime-producing effects of concentrated structural disadvantage on both overall violent crime and black violent crime.
 Overall, this research has helped to create conceptual space for cultural explanations of violence (including religion) alongside and in tandem with structural explanations.